Christopher McKnight Nichols

 Nichols is author or editor of six books:

 Nichols is at work on a range of new projects.
-He is completing a book on the transformation of U.S. foreign relations in the early Cold War with a focus on the election of 1952 (in the Oxford University Press Pivotal Moments series), several research and writing efforts related to the history of ideas in U.S. foreign relations, several biographical studies, and a sweeping exploration of global anti-imperialism.
+He is working on a study of the concept and practice of normalization in U.S. international relations from the Cold War to the present.
+Nichols is completing a book on the transformation of U.S. foreign relations in the early Cold War with a focus on the election of 1952 (in the Oxford University Press Pivotal Moments series), several research and writing efforts related to the history of ideas in U.S. foreign relations, several biographical studies, and a sweeping exploration of global anti-imperialism.
+He also at work on projects and essays on Teddy Roosevelt's internationalism, changing foreign policy ideologies in the American Early Republic, and an exploration of keywords in U.S. foreign policy rhetoric.
 Nichols has authored dozens of articles and essays published in both peer-reviewed journals and popular venues.

 Public Activities (recent, selected)